 We should focus on day-to-day work.
 Is the shock role of youth still needed, then?
 Youth still do have this role to play.
 Can we ask them to play such a role?
 Yes, I think so.
 But we needn't ask them to do it too often.
-When faced with a new, urgent and difficult task, a factory may wish to organize a youth shock team to help accomplish it.
-In such cases, I would be in favour of it.
+When faced with a new, urgent and difficult task, a factory many wish to organize a youth shock team to help accomplish it.
+In such cases, I would be in favor of it.
 We have never objected to such a practice; in fact, we believe it is an effective way for young people to do their part.
-In agricultural production I think it is a good thing, not a bad thing, to organize a youth shock team to tackle a difficult problem.
-The question is how properly to make use of such teams.
+In agricultural production I think is a good thing, not a bad thing, to organize a youth shock teams.
 In other words, they should be used only when it is truly necessary, not in just any kind of work.